balena-io-experimental/balena-k3s/README.md

 ## Local development

-If you have local access to the IP of the server, you can use your workstation to run kubectl commands.
+If you have local access to the IP of the server, you can use your workstation to run kubernetes commands.

 First, copy the configuration from the server to your workstation.
 Keep this file secure!